primo-browser/spoof-timezone/README.md

-# Spoof Timezone
+# Timezone Spoofer

-Alters browser timezone to a random or user-defined value.
+Extension which alters the browser timezone reported by JS APIS to an IP based or user-defined value.

-How to report a bug:
-  * For general question please use the review section of the [FAQs page](https://webextension.org/listing/spoof-timezone.html)
-  * For technical question please open a new bug report here
+It is a fork of https://github.com/joue-quroi/spoof-timezone for which the source code is in the "old" directory.
+This fork maintains the same license, but has branding and JS changes to tailor it for inlcusion in PrimoBrowser.